dmora127/tutorial-ONT-Basecalling/README.md

     queue POD5_input_file from list_of_pod5_files.txt
    ```

 This submit file will read the contents of `/home/<user.name>/tutorial-ONT-Basecalling/list_of_pod5_files.txt`, iterate through each line, and assign the value of each line to the variable `$POD5_input_file`.
 This allows you to programmatically submit _N_ jobs, where _N_ equals the number of POD5 subset files you previously created.
-Each job has its corresponding POD5 input subset (e.g., `channel-100.pod5`) and your specific Dorado model (e.g., `dna_r10.4.1_e8.2_400bps_hac@v5.2.0.tar.gz`) transferred to the Execution Point (EP).
+Each job processes one POD5 channel subset (e.g., `channel-100.pod5`) using your specific Dorado model (e.g., `dna_r10.4.1_e8.2_400bps_hac@v5.2.0.tar.gz`), which are transferred to the Execution Point (EP) by HTCondor.
 Additionally, the container_image attribute ensures your `dorado_build1.2.0_27OCT2025_v1.sif` Apptainer image is transferred and started for each job.

 The submit file will instruct the EP to run your executable `run_dorado.sh` and pass the arguments found in the `arguments` attribute.
 The `arguments` attribute allows you to customize the parameters passed to _Dorado_ directly on your submit file, without having to edit your executable.